tuco5/placekeanu-gql-server/README.md

 ## How to run with docker

 To run with docker it is necesary to have install docker on your machine.
-You can go ancheck how over this link [docker install guide](https://docs.docker.com/engine/install/).
+You can go and check how here [docker install guide](https://docs.docker.com/engine/install/).
 After installing then run docker on your machine and pull the graphql server image form my docker hub repo:

-1. Pull the image container `docker pull teutorigos/apollo-server`
+1. Pull the image container `docker pull teutorigos/apollo-server:cloud`

-2. Run the container wirh `docker run -p 4000:4000 teutorigos/apollo-server`
+2. Run the container wirh `docker run -p 4000:4000 teutorigos/apollo-server:cloud`

 3. Go to [localhost:4000](http://localhost:4000)